-“I’m Building a New Fibreglass Pool on the Mornington Peninsula, Should I use Solar Pool Heating?”
+“I’m Building a New Fibreglass Pool on the Mornington Peninsula, and want to know is Solar Pool Heating worth it?”

 What is solar heating?

 Solar heating has been used for decades to naturally heat pools and provide electricity and water to people’s homes.
 It is a system that can be installed on new pools or existing pools to heat your pool water by using the rays from the sun instead of gas or electricity, to extend your Melbourne swimming season by a few months.
 For example, imagine swimming from September to April weather permitting of course.
 Warmer states such as QLD and NT can reach an extra 3 months either side of summer using solar heating.

 Your local concrete or fibreglass pool builder can easily install solar pool heating within a few hours, and unlike some other forms of pool heating, you will not require any other trades to help with installation.

 Solar heating isn’t drastically different to how your other pool equipment works.
 The cold pool water gets pumped from your pool through the filter and into a solar collector, which gets heated from the sun’s rays.
 The solar collector could be either of the following types of solar:

 This type of solar heating is more durable than the alternative.
 It is made from polypropylene and is normally in the form of panels that you may have seen installed on a roof.
 This is often the best choice for steep rooves, areas prone to storms and hail as well as regions like Outer South East Melbourne where there are likely to be issues with cockatoos.

 The most commonly used system that has been used for decades.
 This system is usually comprised of a set of rubber or plastic tubes, and is flexible so it is perfect for installations around existing obstructions such as sky lights.